Scaling Pixel Art

 done, the colors will not change.

-However, if true color (RGB) illustrations are scaled, the amount of
+However, if true color (RGB) illustrations are scaled, the amount of colors will change.

 The original road worker illustration is made with seven colors.
 By